mikejseay/spiking-upstates/README.md

 - Set the load folder to the same folder as the save folder above.
 - Set the targetSim to analyze by copying the prefix before '_params" and '_results'.
 - Run analyze.py.
 - Go to "Run --> Edit Configurations" and for analyze.py, check "Run with Python console."
-(Only needs to be one once.)
+(Only needs to be done once.)
 - Run analyze.py again.